christelbuchanan/bap-578-non-fungible-agents-nfa/whitepaper/introduction.md

 - **User Data Sovereignty**: Users maintain complete control over their agent's data
 - **Selective Disclosure**: Choose what information to share and with whom
 - **Federated Learning Support**: Learn from collective intelligence while preserving privacy
-- **Secure Vaults**: Encrypted off-chain storage for sensitive agent imprint
+- **Secure Vaults**: Encrypted off-chain storage for sensitive agent experience

 ### 4. Comprehensive Security Framework
 Security is paramount in the BEP-007 design, with multiple layers of protection: